PHOTOS: Here's What Teleworking Looks Like Around DC

 Jeff Elkins, 40, photographer, Rockville, MD.

-Gina Psalidas, 28, human resources and recruiting coordinator, AU Park.
+Gina Psallidas, 28, human resources and recruiting coordinator, AU Park.

 Ermal Vila, 31, governance specialist at the World Bank, Dupont Circle.